 Each semester you will need the authorization of your advisor to enroll for courses for the following semester.
-Program changes also require signature of your advisor and/or Department Chair.
-You will receive a registration form if you plan to enroll for courses on campus.
-If you choose to enroll for courses via the internet, you will receive a PIN code from your advisor.
-Please note: PIN codes change each semester, so you are required to contact your advisor prior to each registration.
+You will receive a PIN code from your advisor.
+Please note: PIN codes change each semester, so you are required to meet with your advisor prior to each registration.